Skip to content

 Removing vs. Signing Out

-Signing out of Windows removes your account from your current session.
-Meanwhile, removing a device from the Microsoft account security dashboard deletes that device’s record from Microsoft’s servers.
-Always remember to sign out of Windows Settings before you remove a device from the online portal.
+Signing out of Windows removes an account from the current session.
+Meanwhile, removing a device from the Microsoft account security dashboard deletes its record from Microsoft’s servers.
+Always remember to sign out of Windows Settings before removing a device from the online portal.

 1. Sign in with your credentials.